Anti-Inflammatory Diet Plan →

 Fall’s favorite fruit, apples, are even sweeter when they’re baked with caramelized coconut sugar, chopped nuts, spices, and apple cider!

-• coconut sugar – or you can use monk fruit sugar for low glycemic option.
+• Coconut sugar – You can also use monk fruit sugar for low glycemic option.

-• sweetened or unsweetened apple juice mixed with 1 tbsp apple cider vinegar – this combo acts as as a replacement for apple cider.
+• Apple juice & apple cider vinegar – This combo acts as as a replacement for apple cider.
 Plus, the vinegar prevents the apples from turning brown

 Watch this quick video to see just how easy this sweet treat is to make.